 One afternoon early in our dating relationship, as I am stuck at Primo's apartment visiting him and he is working and there is nothing good on TV like "Bridezillas" or "What Not To Wear," I decide to count his shirts.
 His blue shirts.
 I have been asking for closet space because his huge closet is jammed full of clothes.
 Clothes that he doesn't use so much because when he is working from home, he wears sweatpants and a t-shirt.
 Or just stays in his robe.
 Oh like you wouldn't.
 It's noon right now and I am still in my PJs, but I have worked on our taxes and done two loads of laundry.
 Standards slip when there is nobody to see.

 I count.
 Eighty-five blue shirts.
 Eighty-five.
 I calculate that he could go three months without washing a shirt.
 And that's if he wanted to wear only the blue ones.
 He could go another month if he would wear other colors.

 I accuse him of holding on to crap and he denies it.
 The things he keeps are important, he tells me.

-But when we are getting ready to move out of his apartment and into the house two years later, he is forced to sort through some of the many boxes he brought with him from Y, the place 1,000 miles away where he lived with Bertha.
+But when we are getting ready to move out of his apartment and into the house two years later, he is forced to sort through some of the many boxes he brought with him from Y, the place 1,000 miles away where he lived with Isabel.

 Boxes of things like his textbooks from college.
 Including his freshman year.
 I guess he didn't need to sell his books each semester so he would have money to buy the ones he needed the next semester.
 Primo's parents paid his tuition.
 Mine couldn't afford it.
 Maybe that's why I'm a little tight with my cash now.
 I had to work hard to pay for college, including working 60 hours a week in the summer and then part-time during school.